 If you are trying to cut down, some tips which may help include:

 - Consider drinking low-alcohol beers, or at least do not drink strong beers or lagers.

 - Try pacing the rate of drinking.
 Perhaps alternate soft drinks with alcoholic drinks.

-- Consider cutting back on types of social activity which involve drinking.
-Perhaps try different social activities where drinking is not involved.
-Perhaps reduce the number of days in the week where you go out to drink.
+- Reducing the number of days in the week where you go out to drink.

-- Resist pressure from people who encourage you to drink more than you want to.
+- Trying to resist any pressure from people who may encourage you to drink more than you really want to.

 Some people are helped by counselling and advice from a practice nurse or doctor.
 Sometimes a referral to a specially trained counsellor may be advised.
 They can help you to talk through the issues in more detail and help you to plan how to manage your drinking.
 In some cases, more intensive talking treatments such as cognitive behavioural therapy (CBT), motivational interviewing, or motivational enhanced therapy may be appropriate.
 For example, CBT helps you to change certain ways that you think, feel and behave; it may help some people with alcohol problems.

 Talking treatments are particularly useful for children with alcohol-related problems who are aged between 10 and 17.
 Children may also be offered family therapy in which other members of their family may be involved in a course of treatment.

 A 'detox' (detoxification) treatment may be advised if you are alcohol-dependent.
 Referral for specialist help may be best for some people.

 Alcohol detoxification involves taking a short course of a medicine which helps to prevent withdrawal symptoms when you stop drinking alcohol.
 Benzodiazepine medicines such as chlordiazepoxide or diazepam are used for detox.
 Read more about alcohol withdrawal and detox.